You need video content.

 Best for: Beautiful stock footage for website and video conferencing backgrounds.

 With a great selection of beautiful free stock videos, Coverr makes it easy to find that perfect cinematic clip to use in your campaign.

-While Coverr doesn’t have the number or depth of videos as some of the other sites on our list, the site offers a decent mix of aerial, time-lapse, and cinematic clips for different projects.
+While Coverr doesn’t have the number or depth of videos as some of the other sites on our list, it offers a decent mix of aerial, time-lapse, and cinematic clips for creative projects.